Exit the King: Productions

 The play was filmed for television in 1978 in a production directed by Yves-André Hubert and again in 2006.
 A production of Exit the King was mounted by Company B (Sydney) in 2007 directed by Neil Armfield, starring Geoffrey Rush as King Berenger.
 The production also formed part of the 2007 Malthouse Theatre season in Melbourne and was one of the plays in the VCE curriculum drama students could choose to analyse.

-In November 2014 the Ustinov Studio in Bath put on a production featuring Alun Armstrong, Siobhan Redmond and William Gaunt.
+In November 2014, the Ustinov Studio in Bath put on a production directed by Laurence Boswell, featuring Alun Armstrong, Siobhan Redmond and William Gaunt.

 In December 2015, the DIT Drama Society in Dublin Institute of Technology put on a production directed by Fintan Lawlor, featuring Conor Bergin and Donall Courtney.

 This production was later reprised in March 2016 at the Irish Student Drama Awards Festival.